guildai/guild.ai/pages/start/optimize.md

 ```

 Guild starts an interactive application that lets you browse
 experiment results.
-Runs with lower `loss` appear at the top.
-Use your
+Runs with lower `loss` appear at the top due to
-arrow keys to navigate.
-Press `1` to sort by the current column in
+``--min loss``.
+Use your arrow keys to navigate.
+Press `1` to sort by
-ascending order or `2` to sort in descending order.
-Press `?` for a
+the current column in ascending order or `2` to sort in descending
-list of supported commands.
+order.
+Press `?` for a list of supported commands.

 ![](/assets/img/compare-start.png)